 Individual Study Programme

 This course is a superb opportunity to tailor a personalised course of study to meet your needs.

-Students can take modules from any of the ETS departments – Old and New Testament, Systematic Theology, Church History, Apologetics, Practical Theology and the ETS Centre for Mission.
+Students can take modules from any of the ETS departments: Old and New Testament, Systematic Theology, Church History, Apologetics and Practical Theology.